 I try not to limit my books by always calling them journals.
 The word journal is a bit limiting.
 I feel my books can be scrapbooks, sketchbooks, photo books or anything you want to use them for.
 They are beautiful on the outside and extremely well crafted on the inside.
 I take great pride in my work and want people to enjoy them as a usable piece of art.

 In today's digital world I'm afraid that quality handcrafted books are losing their value.
 I'm hoping to change that.
 I can't imagine finding an old hard drive and reading one’s history or treasured secrets on a computer screen.
 Or being moved by a moment in time and grabbing your laptop to sketch it digitally.
 This might be possible in today's age but it feels wrong to me.
 Beautiful books have such a long history and we need to continue this tradition.

 I know that people still appreciate a quality handcrafted book.
-I am very pleased to offer to you my journals, books, earrings, and some other great items.
+I am very pleased to offer to you my books and printing services, journals, earrings, and some other great items.

-I hope you enjoy my books as much as I do,
+I hope you enjoy my books as much as I enjoy creating them,